BrijeshYadav05253/Document-Cucumber/Cucumber.md

 UBUNTU_CODENAME=jammy

-# instalation Of VS Code
+# installation Of VS Code

-* there are two method of insatling vs code in Ubantu Linux
+* there are many method of insatlling vs code in Ubantu Linux one is given below

-* Method 1: Using .deb package
+*  Using .deb package

 ### Download the .deb package: